-Retreat at TimberRidge Filing No. 4 has a total acreage of 34.471 acres located in Section 22, Township 12 South, Range 65 West of the Sixth Principal Meridian in the County of El Paso, and State of Colorado.
-This site is bounded on the south by Arroya Lane and on the north, west and east by existing unplatted large lot rural residential properties.
+Retreat at TimberRidge Filing No. 3 has a total acreage of 44.351 acres located in Sections 21, 22, 27 & 28, Township 12 South, Range 65 West of the Sixth Principal Meridian in the County of El Paso, and State of Colorado.
+This site is bounded on the north by Arroya Lane, on the south by existing Retreat at TimberRidge development (Residential use), east by undeveloped future Sterling Ranch property (Residential use) and to the west by Vollmer Road.
 The property is zoned PUD.
-10 single family rural residential lots (2.5 ac. min.) and associated rural public roadway are planned within this plat.
-No overlot grading will take place on these lots, only grading for the public roadway and proposed extended detention basin north of Arroya Lane.
-Arroya Lane adjacent to this subdivision will be platted as public roadway and the portion of west of the intersection with Nature Refuge Way will be constructed with this development.
-The eastern portion of Arroya Lane will remain as a private driveway to the few residential properties further east.
-This portion of the public roadway will be ultimately constructed upon development of the adjacent Sterling Ranch property to the immediate south.
+33 single family residential lots and associated public roadway are planned within this plat.
+3 of the planned lots west of Sand Creek will be 2.5 Ac. min. in size with rural public roads.
+No overlot grading will take place on these lots, only grading for the public roadway and proposed Rain Garden north of Arroya Lane.
+The 30 planned lots east of Sand Creek will consist of 3 rural lots (2.5 Ac. min.) and 27 urban lots ranging from 1.0 Ac. to 12,000 SF min. in size.
+The majority of these urban lots will be overlot graded along with the public roadways and proposed Rain Garden south of Arroya Lane.
+Arroya Lane adjacent to this subdivision will be platted as public roadway and constructed with this development.
+A Bridgecor Steel arch culvert with associated headwalls and wingwalls will be constructed at the crossing of Sand Creek.

-Based on a field investigation, the property contains primarily field grasses, weeds, cacti and yuccas, with areas of scattered trees and ponderosa pine trees located adjacent to the eastern portion of Arroya Lane and the norther portion of the property.
+Based on a field investigation, the property contains primarily field grasses, weeds, cacti and yuccas, with areas of scattered trees along Sand Creek and ponderosa pine trees located across the north west portion of the site.
 The Natural Resource Conservation Service has mapped the general soil type as coarse sandy loam.
 More specifically described as Type 71, Pring Coarse Sandy Loam, 3 to 8% slopes.
 The soils have generally been described to have moderate to moderately rapid permeabilities.
 Possible hazards with soil erosion are present on-site but can be controlled with vegetation.
 The majority of the soils have been described to have slight to moderate erosion hazards.
-(Reference: taken from Soils Report prepared by Entech Engineering, December 2023)
+(Reference: taken from Soils Report prepared by Entech Engineering, June 2022)